Skip to content Skip to search

 • To operate the scheme so that those in greatest need can access hostel accommodation quickly and easily.

 • To enable clients to move through different stages of supported accommodation to best meet their needs.
+The parties will need to create robust move on plans to support internal moves.

-2. The process
+3. The process

-• An initial assessment of the client’s needs and potential accommodation outcomes will be considered by the parties as part of the referral process and will be ongoing.
+• An initial assessment of the client’s needs, and potential accommodation outcomes will be considered by the parties as part of the referral process and will be ongoing.
 Issues such as social care needs, local connection and potential for move-on will be considered as part of the assessment.

 • Clients can be moved between provision where it is agreed by the Norwich Accommodation Meeting and the providers.